 Want to tweak a default control scheme or even build your own?
 See the Custom Profile Editing Guide.

-Full source code is available on GitHub with a very premissive open-source license.
+Full source code is available on GitHub with a very permissive open-source license.

 Questions?
 Comments?
 Concerns?
 Try the Discord server or post on GitHub Discussions.